marekruzicka/ansible-ssh/README.md

 # ansible-ssh

 **ansible-ssh** is a command-line utility that enables SSH connection to a host, utilizing connection variables retrieved from an Ansible inventory file.
-It provides user-friendly bash command completion (inlcuding completing hosts from Ansible inventory file).
+It provides user-friendly bash command completion (including completing hosts from Ansible inventory file).
-It supports connection details (such as host, port, user, key, and even password).
-Extra SSH options via `ansible_ssh_common_args` and `ansible_ssh_extra_args` are *still experimental and not working properly*.
+It supports connection details (such as host, port, user, key, and password) as well as advanced SSH options like ProxyJump/ProxyCommand for bastion host configurations.

 ## Features

-Simply run  `ansible-ssh -i inventory <host>`
+Simply run `ansible-ssh <host>` (if ansible.cfg exists) or `ansible-ssh -i inventory <host>`

 - **Automated Connection Parameters:** Extracts connection details from an Ansible inventory.
+- **ansible.cfg Integration:** Automatically detects and uses inventory file from ansible.cfg when present.
+- **Advanced SSH Options:** Supports ProxyJump, ProxyCommand, and other SSH options via `ansible_ssh_common_args` and `ansible_ssh_extra_args`.
 - **Fallback Mechanism:** Uses standard SSH configuration (e.g., `~/.ssh/config`) for any unspecified settings.
-- **Bash Completion:** Generates a bash completion script that auto-completes host names based on your inventory.
+- **Smart Bash Completion:** Auto-completes inventory files from `ansible.cfg` and host names from your inventory.
-- **Extra SSH Options:** Incorporates additional SSH arguments defined in your inventory. (disabled for now)
+- **Multiple Inventory Formats:** Works with both YAML and INI inventory formats.

 ## Requirements